-Description: Mandating additional restrictions on proximity of retailer locations to youth serving or other settings such as parks, playgrounds, universities, colleges or residential zones.
+Description: Mandating additional restrictions on proximity of retailer locations to youth serving or other settings such as parks, playgrounds, universities, colleges, or residential zones.

 State Law: Retailers are only prohibited from locating within 600 feet of daycares, K-12 schools, and youth centers (defined as a facility primarily used to host recreational or social activities for minors such as clubs, video arcades or "similar amusement park facilities").
+28

 Rationale & Points: Many cities and counties have other locations, such as teen centers, which may not be readily identifiable, in which youth congregate and which should be free of cannabis retailers.
-We have strongly encouraged the inclusion of community colleges, colleges and universities as sensitive use sites that should be free from cannabis retailers, given roughly half or more of the college population are likely to be under age 21, the rapid increases in use by college age youth in recent years and the evidence of greater susceptibility to negative impact through the mid 20s.
-Some jurisdictions have also included libraries, public parks and playgrounds, and substance abuse centers in the list of sensitive areas that should not have cannabis retailers.
-If a community chooses to increase the number of sensitive use sites where retailers cannot locate over that required by state law, they are awarded 3 points.
-However, if a community also then removes or lessens the requirements placed by state law, they lose one point for each change (example: a community adopts restrictions on locating retailers near substance abuse treatment centers but removes the location requirement for youth centers.
-They would get 3 points minus 1 point for a total of 2 points).
-Localities that only go below or drop the required 600 ft buffers between retailers and daycare or youth centers placed by state law will receive negative 1
+We have strongly encouraged the inclusion of community colleges, colleges and universities as sensitive use sites that should be free from cannabis retailers, given roughly half or more of the college population are likely to be under age 21, the rapid increases in use by college age youth in recent years and the

-&lt;sup>22 Cal.
+26 Cal.
 Bus. & Prof. Code, §26054(b); see also, Cal.
 Code Regs. tit.
 16 §5026(a) and (b).

-&lt;sup>23Shi Y, Meseck K, Jankowska M. Availability of Medical and Recreational Marijuana Stores and Neighborhood Characteristics in Colorado.
+27Shi Y, Meseck K, Jankowska M. Availability of Medical and Recreational Marijuana Stores and Neighborhood Characteristics in Colorado.
 Journal of Addiction.
 2016; 7193740. doi:10.1155/2016/7193740.

-&lt;sup>24 Cal.Bus. & Prof. Code, §26054.
+28 Cal.Bus. & Prof. Code, §26054.